bgregos/MeetingCreateBot/README.md

 # MeetingCreateBot
-Creates meetings automatically in the VTLUUG wiki.

-Written by Brendan Gregos (bgregos) for the Linux and Unix Users Group at Virginia Tech (VTLUUG).
+Creates meetings automatically in the VTLUUG (Linux and Unix Users Group at Virginia Tech) wiki.

 ## Installation
 1. Download pywikibot if you haven't done so already.